 Our mission is to produce theatrical experiences that are personal, exhilarating, and contemporary for our audiences.
 We believe that our purpose as a company is to uplift our community through art by collaboration with small businesses, charitable organizations, and offering paid opportunities for our hired artists in and around the Kane County Area.
 We've been recognized three years in a row for our efforts by the Kane County Chronicle, and in 2022, we won first place for the Best Live Theatre in Kane County for the second year in a row.
 Click to learn more about our past performances.

 Founder & Artistic Director

-Original plays she has written and produced include, Goodly Creatures, Nevermore, and Ghosts of Christmas Past (Or, Dickens, Capra, and Seuss Walk into a Bar).
+Original plays she has written, directed, and produced include, Goodly Creatures, Nevermore, and Ghosts of Christmas Past (Or, Dickens, Capra, and Seuss Walk into a Bar).
 Katrina has also been seen at the Martini Room in Elgin, performing her original hour-long stand up comedy sets, "Mind the Skeletons," "Quarter Life Crisis," "Not Your Venus," and "Luck Ain't a Lady."
 She also directs and produces Goodly's special events for local businesses.

 As an actress, she has been nominated by Broadway World Chicago for Best Actress for her appearance as Alice in The Drowning Girls and for best Ensemble for The Drowning Girls and Boeing Boeing (Gabriella).